pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ## Added

 - Support for static parameter values in function definitions.
 Use the new StaticString function, e.g. StaticString('your static string') to define a static value.
 Fixes #119
-- Support for running a function on MetaData field mappings
+- Support for running a function on MetaData field mappings (single function can be added per field, not supported for taxonomy fields)
+- Added ToPreviewImageUrl built in function which allows to control the page preview image via either a dynamic value (field of the source page list item) or a static string

 ## Changed